AI-Youth-Allance/.github/profile/README.md

 - **Research Papers**: Find valuable AI research papers and articles shared by our members [here](https://github.com/org/AI-Youth-Alliance/Research-Paper-Submission).
 - **Workshops and Tutorials**: Keep an eye out for upcoming AI workshops and tutorials.

-### Visit Our Official Website

-For more information about our initiatives, upcoming events, and projects, visit our official website: [AI Youth Alliance](https://aiyouthalliance.tech/).

 ### Fun Fact 🍿
 Our team loves solving AI challenges over virtual coffee breaks!